 Once you start a startup, you will become the boss.
 This means that the buck stops with you.
 This is not about bossing people around and sporting an overinflated sense of self-importance, it is about taking responsibility for everything that goes wrong (or right).

 There are certain tax benefits for startup businesses, but this is definitely no reason to begin one.
-You will need to meet certain conditions before claiming any benefits and if your accounting is not organized and up to speed, you could easily find yourself running at a loss.
+You will need to meet certain conditions before claiming any benefits and if your accounting is not organize and up to speed, you could easily find yourself running at a loss.